Aurore Bergé

+Aurore Bergé ([oʁɔʁ bɛʁʒe]; born 13 November 1986) is a French politician who served as Minister for Equality between Women and Men and for the Fight against Discriminations in the government of Prime Minister Gabriel Attal from January to September 2024 and again in the government of Prime Minister François Bayrou since December 2024.

-Aurore Bergé (born 13 November 1986) is a French politician who has represented the 10th constituency of the Yvelines department in the National Assembly since 2017.
+Previously, Bergé represented the 10th constituency of the Yvelines department in the National Assembly since 2017.
 A former member of The Republicans (LR), which she left to join La République En Marche!
 (LREM) in early 2017, she is considered a close ally of President Emmanuel Macron.
-Since 2022, she has been leading the party's group in the National Assembly.

-Career
+She led the party's group in the National Assembly from 2022 to 2023.
+From July 2023 until a government reshuffle in January 2024, she served as Minister for Solidarity and Family in the government of Prime Minister Élisabeth Borne.

+Early life and education

+A native of Paris, Bergé is the daughter of actor Alain Dorval, best known as the French voice of Sylvester Stallone.
+She studied at Sciences Po earning her degree in 2009.

+Political career

-A native of Paris, Bergé studied at Sciences Po earning her degree in 2009.
-In 2002, she joined the Union for a Popular Movement (UMP), which became The Republicans (LR) in 2015.
+In 2002, Bergé joined the Union for a Popular Movement (UMP), which became The Republicans (LR) in 2015.
 She has been a municipal councillor of Magny-les-Hameaux since the 2014 election.
 In the party primary ahead of the 2017 presidential election, she campaigned for Alain Juppé.

 Bergé joined La République En Marche! in early 2017.
 She wrote a column published in L'Obs to explain why she switched parties.
 In the 2017 legislative election, she defeated incumbent Christian Democrat Jean-Frédéric Poisson in the 10th constituency of Yvelines.
-From 2017 until 2019, Bergé served as one of her parliamentary group's spokespersons under the leadership of its successive group presidents Richard Ferrand and Gilles Le Gendre.
+From 2017 until 2019, Bergé served as one of her parliamentary group's spokespersons under the leadership of its successive group chairs Richard Ferrand and Gilles Le Gendre.

-In 2020, Bergé was a candidate to succeed Le Gendre as group president.
+In 2020, Bergé was a candidate to succeed Le Gendre as the group's chair.
 However, she lost against former Interior Minister Christophe Castaner.
 Castaner, a former member of the Socialist Party who is associated with the party's left-wing whilst Bergé is associated with its right-wing, appointed her as his deputy (alongside Coralie Dubost), with the title of group president delegate (présidente déléguée).
-In Parliament, Bergé serves as member of the Committee on Cultural Affairs and Education.
+In addition, Bergé served as member of the Committee on Cultural Affairs and Education.

+From 2022 to 2023, Bergé served as chair of the Renaissance parliamentary group.

+Ministerial appointments

+In October 2023, Bergé participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Chancellor Olaf Scholz and President Emmanuel Macron.

+In January 2024 Bergé was appointed the new gender equalities minister as part of the cabinet reshuffle caused by Gabriel Attal succeeding Élisabeth Borne as Prime minister.